Star (board game): Game rules

 A 6×7 Star board, which refers to the alternating lengths of each side.
 Because there are 36 cells forming the perimeter, touching 39 partial hexagon border cells, the sum of both players' scores will be 37.

 Star is played on a board of hexagonal cells.
 Although the board can have any size and shape, a board with unequal edges is generally used to avoid ties.
-Players may not place stones on the partial hexagon border cells off the edge of the board; these are used for scoring.
+Players may not place stones on the partial hexagon border cells along the edge of the board; these are used for scoring.
 One player places black stones on the board; the other player places white stones.

 The game begins with one player placing a stone on the board.
 To avoid giving an advantage to the first player, a pie rule is used, allowing the second player to switch sides at that point.
 Players then alternate turns, placing a stone on an empty cell on the board.
 Players may pass; the game is over when both players pass.

 At the end of the game the players count their scores.
 A "star" is a group of connected stones belonging to one player that touches at least three partial-hex border cells.
 The score of a star is the number of partial-hex border cells it touches minus two.
 A player's score is the total of all the stars of that player's color.
 The player with the higher score wins.

 For any given board, the total final score of the two players is constant.
 The combined score of the two players is equal to the number of partial-hex border cells, less two.